TWUOnline/bookdown-template/README.md

 - A GitHub account
   - If you are using a free GitHub account, you will only be able to create a public repository and site.
+  - If you are an educator, [you can get a free upgrade for your account](https://education.github.com/discount_requests/pack_application).
+  - If you are a school, you can access free tools through the [GitHub Campus Program](https://education.github.com/schools).
+    - This site is hosted by Trinity Western University, a member of the GitHub Campus Program.
 - Working knowledge of creating content formatted in Markdown, or a willingness to learn...it's pretty easy.
 - Basic knowledge of how to use GitHub for version control.
 - Current version of [R](https://cran.r-project.org/) and [RStudio Desktop (Open Source Edition)](https://www.rstudio.com/products/rstudio/).